A VIEW TO THE UNKNOWN

 Emily was smiling.
 “Oh, Celia.
 Do you realize how amazing you are as well?
 You’ve sat here for several hours listening to me pour my guts all over the floor, and not once have you complained or become bored or asked to go to bed.
 You’re a very compassionate person, and I feel very honored and lucky to be your roommate as well.
 If you ever need to pour out your guts about something, please promise me you’ll pour them out to me.
 I want to be there for you just like you’ve been here for me tonight.
 Will you promise me, Celia?”

 The two girls hugged tightly.
 “I promise you, Emily.
 Thanks for trusting me.
-I feel as if you and this evening has changed my life.
+I feel as if you and this evening have changed my life.
 I’m so proud to be your roommate!”

 “Well, I’m proud to be yours as well.
 I felt so sad earlier, but now I feel as if I can get back up swinging; and you did that for me, Celia.
 I’m thankful you’re my roommate!”